fubishio/GreatFirewallEvasion/README.md

 # Great FireWall Evasion

-This is a personal implementation of a packet fragmentation that is designed to circumvent the "Great Firewall" using the [Scapy](https://scapy.net/) library.
+This is a personal implementation of a packet fragmentation program that is designed to circumvent the "Great Firewall" using the [Scapy](https://scapy.net/) library.
+It works by fragmenting a message and creating extra "fake" packets, making it hard for the "Great Firewall" to piece together the original message and block it.

 ## Getting Started